tybottorff/bottorffdocs/notes/literature_notes.md

 # An anti-CD3 antibody, teplizumab, in relatives at risk for type 1 diabetes
  - teplizumab delays progression of type 1 diabetes in high risk participants
  - KLRG1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells more common in teplizumab group than placebo
+# An autoimmune stem-like CD8 T cell population drives type I diabetes
+ - mice
+ - stem-like autoimmune progenitor population in pancreatic draining LN self-renews and gives rise to pancreatic LN autoimmune mediators
+ - transplanting as few as 20 autoimmune progenitors induced T1D (implanting as many as 100k pancreatic autoimmune mediators did not induce T1D, they're short-lived)
+ - T1D becomes clinically evident when > 80% of beta cells have been destroyed (requiring months to years of latent beta cell killing in humans)
 # ANGPTL2 promotes immune checkpoint inhibitor-related murine autoimmune myocarditis
  - ANGPTL2 is a potential inflammatory mediator
 # An increased population of regulatory T cells improves the pathophysiology of placental ischemia in a rat model of preeclampsia